-TeliaSonera verifies the organization name of a new Customer by checking the existence of the company, its legal name, business identity code and other relevant organization information are confirmed from an official business register maintained by an applicable government agency (e.g. "ytj.fi" in Finland) or from certified true copy of the organization's incorporation papers.
+Telia verifies the organization name of a new Customer Organization by checking the existence of the company.
+Its legal name, business identity code and other relevant organization information are confirmed from an official business register maintained by an applicable government agency (e.g. ytj.fi in Finland) orby using another trustworthy method.
+Common variations, tradenames, abbreviations or suffixes for the name are allowed provided that the new name can be clearly associated with the Customer Organization.